rawsrc/exacodis/README.md

 $pilot->assertIsString();
 $pilot->assertEqual('tuv');
 ```
-The named parameters must follow the order of the defined parameters.
+The named parameters must follow the same order as defined in the function prototype.

 - REPORT